oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

-# Create a Blockchain Network connecting 3 Organizations
+# Create a Blockchain Network the connects 3 Organizations

 ## Introduction